Competitive Scholarships

 What scholarships will be released in the first and second round scholarship notifications?

-Only the UA Competitive Admissions Scholarships will be released in the early rounds.
+Only the UA Competitive Admissions Scholarship will be released in the early rounds.
 All other competitive scholarships including alumni, departmental and college specific scholarships will be released in early March with the Consolidated Scholarship Offer Letters.

 Who will receive early notification of the UA Competitive Admissions Scholarship?